Do Flat Minima Improve Sparse Novel View Synthesis?: Experiments

-Despite our method is not directly designed for implicit representations such as NeRF~\citep{midenhall2020nerf} because a single parameter affects all pixels, we can alternatively apply our intuition to baselines that learn in a coarse-to-fine procedure~\citep{yang2023freenerf,ling2025precondition}.
-Specifically, we set a strong perturbation magnitude and regularization weight when the NeRF parameters learn low-frequency components, and gradually decrease these values as the model learns high-frequency details.
+To validate applicability, we apply our core insight to another scene representation, NeRFs~\cite{mildenhall2020nerf}.
+As NeRFs are an implicit representation where each parameter influences the entire scene, we apply our insight to baselines that employ a coarse-to-fine procedure~\cite{yang2023freenerf,ling2025precondition}.
+Specifically, we set a strong perturbation magnitude and regularization weight when the model parameters learn low-frequency components, and gradually decrease these values as the model learns high-frequency details.

-We applied this approach to FreeNeRF~\citep{yang2023freenerf} and demonstrate that it improves both visual quality in novel view synthesis (\cref{fig:nerf}) and quantitative results (\cref{tab:nerf}).
-Although the improvement over the NeRF baseline is smaller than that in the 3DGS baselines due to discrepancy in the representation, these additional gains still support our intuition and versatility across different representations.
+We apply this approach to FreeNeRF~\cite{yang2023freenerf} and demonstrate that it improves both visual quality in novel view synthesis (\cref{fig:nerf}) and quantitative results (\cref{tab:nerf}).
+Although the improvement over the NeRF baseline is smaller than that in the 3DGS baselines due to inherent differences in the representation, these additional gains suggest that our core insight remains effective regardless of the specific implementation or underlying scene representation.